Man-in-the-Middle Attack Definition

 Stealing browser cookies must be combined with another MITM attack technique, such as Wi-Fi eavesdropping or session hijacking, to be carried out.
 Cyber criminals can gain access to a user's device using one of the other MITM techniques to steal browser cookies and exploit the full potential of a MITM attack.
 With access to browser cookies, attackers can gain access to passwords, credit card numbers, and other sensitive information that users regularly store in their browsers.

-How Does a MITM Attack Work?
+How Does a Man-in-the-Middle (MITM) Attack Work?

 Regardless of the specific techniques or stack of technologies needed to carry out a MITM attack, there is a basic work order: